 A quick update a few days later: I am still quite amazed.
-Both her Dad and I have been really conscious of saying things in opposition of the idea that she is "naughty" both to her and in ear shot of her.
+Both her Dad and I have been really conscious of saying things in opposition to the idea that she is "naughty" both to her and in earshot of her.
 "Kind/friendly" etc etc.

 After it being a multiple times a day problem which was frustrating us all, it has not happened since I went through that exercise with her on Saturday.

 I wondered if those who commented pro a "just say no" or "use consequences" approach (referring to facebook thread) might be curious as to the results of an empathetic approach instead."